"""

 logger.log_exception(e)

-if no_exit and kill_ducksight_reloader and wait_for_thread_pool_executor_shutdown:
+and kill_ducksight_reloader

 try: